Salesforce requires a unique source control solution due to its design and user base. Version control for admins should be automated for benefits.

 But there is clearly a benefit to using source control for your admin teams.
 If you can get your admins using version control you get the following benefits:

-Version control gives you clear visibility into what is going on in your orgs.
+Audit Trail for Debugging Version control gives you clear visibility into what is going on in your orgs.
 Sometimes Salesforce is an opaque system - it’s not clear what changed.
 One of our customers was recently talking about a time before Blue Canvas and they said that their admins’ changes were not in version control.
 Almost weekly, they’d find some new bug in their code that related to a configuration change.
 They would spend at least 2 hours just tracking down what had changed, let alone how to fix it.
 Source control allows you to quickly see what has happened to your Salesforce metadata.

-SOX compliance and other security best practices require more of an audit trail.
+Compliance and Security SOX compliance and other security best practices require more of an audit trail.
 “Who changed what and when?” is a key question for any auditor.
 This is true for admin work as well as code.
 Version control can help provide your audit team with more clarity into how work has happened in your Salesforce instance over time.

-So what is the best way to get these benefits?
+Version Control Automation for Salesforce So what is the best way to get these benefits?

 We agree with Stephan’s tweet: best practices for Salesforce development require that admins are included in your source control flow.
 And the only way to successfully get admins using version control is the exact mechanism Stephan suggests: when someone clicks save in Salesforce it needs to be automatically pushed to source control.